 Many nurseries and schools have adopted the approach as part of the school curriculum, usually for Reception children, or to offer as as an extra-curricular activity for pupils' personal development.
 At Brampton, we will be doing both!
 Once fully implemented, Forest School will be for all (not just Reception) and as an extra for those who want to engage further.

 But we don't have a forest at Brampton?
 That's doesn't matter!
 It's a common misconception that Forest School must be delivered in a forest.
 Forest School is an approach, not a place, and can be adapted to facilities available.
 Brampton doesn't yet have a forest (it's going to take a few years for our newly-planted acorns to grow) but we are not short on outside space.
 In the Spring Term, we will be sectioning off the KS1 end of the field where our new outdoor classroom is situated, and this will be the area in which we'll facilitate Forest School.
 We also have some lovely woodland areas not too far from the school, so we can take our Forest School sessions off site too.

 To deliver Forest School, lead practioners must hold a recognised Forest School qualification and be trained our Outdoor or Forest School First Aid and a Food Hygiene certificate if cooking.
 Other members of staff can support in the sessions, but they must have received sufficient training from the Forest School Leader to do so.
-Miss Wellington holds a Forest School First Aid certificate and Food Hygiene certificate and is due to submit her portfolio for the Forest School Leader course in Spring Term 1.
+Miss Wellington holds a Forest School First Aid certificate and Food Hygiene certificate and is due to submit her portfolio for the Forest School Leader course.
 As soon as she gets the green light, she'll start training the rest of the staff and we'll be good to go!